rspier/perldoc.perl.org-1/README.md

 - landing page content links automatically generated
 - footer automatically generated

+Modifying the templates while developing will require rebuilding the actual html files

+Using `perl gen-perldoc.pm force` will rewrite the html files so please use it with caution as it will recreate all the html files insde the Outputs folder

 ### Assets developing

 Using Grunt to compile / optimize Sass, JS and Images